olemb/dbfread/README.rst

 There is also an "undocumented" option, which I use mostly for debugging::

-   raw=True   # Returns all data values as raw bytestrins
+   raw=True   # Returns all data values as raw bytestrings

 Table attributes